 Mortgage Broker: Job Duties, Career Outlook, and Education Requirements

 Mortgage brokers are licensed financing professionals.
 As a mortgage broker, you are in the business of selling real estate properties owned by others to borrowers who want to purchase the property.
-Your duties include assessing the needs of borrowers and matching them with one of many lenders from your list of contacts.
+Your duties include assessing the needs of borrowers and lenders.
+As part of the decision and signing process, a mortgage broker helps to connect loan-seekers with lenders.
+This is done in part by collecting information from the prospective homeowner and then matching them with an appropriate lender.
+The broker also expedites the signing process.
 The following chart provides an overview of important career considerations for this profession.

 |Key Skills||Interpersonal communication, decision making, initiative, organization|